jg-valdes/cadeca_exchange/README.md

 ## Usage

-- Rename env.template file to .env and edit using correct values according to environment
+- Rename env.template file to .env and edit using correct values according to environment if you need to change default values

-## Install System requires
+### Install System requires

 `pip install -r requirements.txt`

+### Activate environment and run scrapper script

+`python scrapper.py`